 You can use a certain plugin to include the sitemap functionality in your site – it’s Google XML Sitemaps.

 Once you get the plugin installed and activated it’ll work right from the get-go.
 No additional settings are required.

-However, if you’re a more experienced user you can take advantage of many options and customizations that are available.
+However, if you’re a more experienced user you can take advantage of many options and customization.

-After adding your site to GWT navigate to Site configuration > Sitemaps.
+After adding your site to GWT — go to:

 In most cases the default URL is: domain.com/xxxxxxx.xml.

 But, make sure that it’s the same for your domain before submitting it to GWT.